 where $\vectorsym{u}=\vectorsym{u}(\vectorsym{x},t)$ is the vector of conserved quantities, and $\vectorsym{f}=\vectorsym{f}(\vectorsym{u},\nabla\vectorsym{u})$ is the tensor of physical fluxes, which has two terms, the advective flux and the diffusive term, namely

 and $\vectorsym{s}=\vectorsym{s}\left(\vectorsym{u}\right)$ represents the source terms.
 The conservation laws can also be written in integral form as follows

 Here, $\Omega$ is the spatial domain and $\vectorsym{n}$ is the normal vector on the surface $\partial\Omega$ enclosing the spatial domain.
-In this work we are interested only in the finite volume schemes.
+In this work, we are interested only in the finite-volume schemes.
 A short description of these methods is outlined; for the discontinuous Galerkin schemes, see \cite{basile2022a}.
-In the finite volume framework, the computational domain is divided into a set of non-overlapping polyhedral control volumes or cells, that is $\Omega=\bigcup_{i}^{N}\Omega_{i}$, and the integral form of the equations is discretized for each control volume $\Omega_{i}$.
+In the finite-volume framework, the computational domain is divided into a set of non-overlapping polyhedral control volumes or cells, that is, $\Omega=\bigcup_{i}^{N}\Omega_{i}$, and the integral form of the equations is discretized for each control volume $\Omega_{i}$.
 Defining the mean value of the function $\vectorsym{u}$ in the cell $\Omega_{i}$ by

 we get the so-called semi-discrete formulation